blakadder/templates/_templates/sonoff_basic.markdown

 ---
 Sonoff Basic - the one that started it all!

+## Sonoff Basic R3

+The latest Sonoff Basic R3 can be flashed without the need to connect a serial interface.
+It supports Sonoff DIY allowing to flash using a Sonoff tool.

 ## Serial Flashing

 Please see the [Hardware Preparation](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation) page for general instructions.